Department of Chemical Engineering, Unit Catalogue 2008/09

 | Semester: 1|

-After successfully completing this unit students should be able to:
+After successfully completing this unit the student should: